wmyers/wmyers.github.io/_posts/technical/2015-10-06-Deploying-a-Node-Express-app-on-Azure.md

 **Connecting to Azure**

-This article explains how to gets started, install the Azure CLI, and login to your subscription and Azure Active Directory.
+This article link explains how to gets started, install the Azure CLI, and login to your subscription and Azure Active Directory.

 https://azure.microsoft.com/en-gb/documentation/articles/xplat-cli-connect/

 **Basic Node 'Hello World' on Azure**

-This article is a very basic how-to of a Node App on Azure.
+This article link is a very basic how-to of a Node App on Azure.
 It does not cover `node_modules` but has useful links at the bottom:

 https://azure.microsoft.com/en-gb/documentation/articles/web-sites-nodejs-develop-deploy-mac/